|

 is incredibly dangerous.
 You could kill her.
 All it takes is for the tube

-There are any number of ways force feeding kills."
+are any number of ways force feeding kills.”

-"I know that," William told him.
+“I know that,” William told him.
+“But she has a chance

-"But she has a chance as long as I keep trying.
-I had to try."
+as long as I keep trying.
+I had to try.”

-"Yes, you did," The Doctor said to him kindly.
-"You did
+“Yes, you did,” The Doctor said to him kindly.
+“You

-Do you know how many are alive still?"
+for all of them.
+Do you know how many are alive still?”

-"When I looked last night, 130," he said.
-"Of a population
+“When I looked last night, a hundred and thirty,” William

-to help me.
-But there are too many.
-I can't do it on my own.
-All I can
+too many.
+I can’t do it on my own.
+All I can do is take care of

 "Nobody came to help?"
 Alec asked.

-"Nobody would dare," The Doctor told him.
-"There will be
+“Nobody would dare,” The Doctor told him.
+“There will

-plague markers on the roads.
+be plague markers on the roads.
 Those coming to do business at the market

 will have turned back and told others not to come."

-"Yes," William said.
-"As soon as the first began to fall
+“Yes,” William said.
+“As soon as the first began to

-within their safe walls."
+for us within their safe walls.”

 The Doctor nodded.
 He turned to his friends.

-"Jasmin, Wyn, you go back to the TARDIS.
-In the medical room - intravenous
+“Jasmin, Wyn, you go back to the TARDIS.
+In the medical room –

-hospital.
-I suppose the priest is among the victims?"
+a field hospital.
+I suppose the priest is among the victims?”

-"He is," William said.
-"He worked tirelessly for his flock,
+“He is,” William said.
+“He worked tirelessly for his

-to his God."
+and went to his God.”

-"Indeed," The Doctor sighed.
-A good man.
+“Indeed,” The Doctor sighed.
+A good man?
 He supposed the priest

-was.
-But in the end it made no difference with a thing like this.
+was, but in the end it made no difference with a thing like this.
 Good

 and bad died equally.
-"All right, we'll try to save the rest.
-Go
+“All right, we’ll try to save the rest.

-to it."
+Go to it.”
 He himself lifted the woman, Agneta, from the bed, wrapping

 her in a blanket, and carried her carefully out of the house and across